Directed by: David Fincher

 I understand that the film focuses on a man’s struggle and ultimate failure to achieve his identity in any normal way, but if you’re going to incorporate a female into the narrative, does it have to be one that exists purely to spread her legs in between spouts of emasculating dialogue?

 Enough about the philosophy of the film.
 How does it stack up in terms of direction and acting?
 Not as bad, but that isn’t saying much.
 Fincher is an indisputably good director, watch Zodiac for proof of that.
-But here he seems obsessed with making this some kind of unique art-house thing.
 He takes the grimy tone to the extreme, and sometimes it’s too much.

 There’s nothing out of place on the acting front.
 Edward Norton is almost always serious, and here he gets to be just that.
 He doesn’t show the prowess he does in films like American History X or The Illusionist, but he’s a tolerable lead character.